 Dozvedieť sa viac

-The FSFE launched the initiative to help users install Free Software operating systems on their phones, organised workshops across Europe, and developed policy recommendations to extend hardware lifetimes and reduce electronic waste.
+The FSFE started this initiative to help users install Free Software operating systems on their phones, by organizing workshops across Europe, and developing policy recommendations to extend hardware lifetimes and reduce electronic waste.

 Dozvedieť sa viac

-The FSFE released "Ada & Zangemann – A Tale of Software, Skateboards, and Raspberry Ice Cream", a children's book written by FSFE President Matthias Kirschner and published by O'Reilly under a Creative Commons licence.
+The FSFE released "Ada & Zangemann – A Tale of Software, Skateboards, and Raspberry Ice Cream", a children's book written by the FSFE President Matthias Kirschner and published under a Creative Commons licence.

 Dozvedieť sa viac

-The FSFE supporter Luca Bonissi won a two-year court case against Lenovo in Italy, with the Court of Monza ordering the company to pay 20.000 euros in damages for refusing to refund the price of a pre-installed Windows licence.
+The FSFE's supporter Luca Bonissi won a two-year court case against Lenovo in Italy, with the court ordering the company to pay 20.000 euros in damages for refusing to refund the price of a pre-installed Windows licence.

 Dozvedieť sa viac